Musta1337/TeknoMW3/README.md

 This Repository also contain Example InfinityScripts and InfinityScript various versions to get started.
 ## Support for Server and Client issues and getting started.
 You can get Help with Server and Client Issues on wiki at [Wiki](https://github.com/Musta1337/TeknoMW3/wiki).

+##Note
+TeknoMW3 does not provide any kind of MW3 files to people.
+You can play on TeknoMW3 with your own game files.